guidosassaroli/controlbasics/.ipynb_checkpoints/README-checkpoint.md

 # controlbasics

 This repository contains a collection of Jupyter Notebook examples that demonstrate **fundamental control system techniques** using Python.
 It is designed for students, educators, and enthusiasts looking to explore and understand classic and modern control strategies through interactive simulations and visualizations.
 Each notebook is self-contained and focuses on a specific control technique.
-Here's a list of what you'll find:

 ## Technologies Used